homebridge/homebridge-config-ui-x/README.md

 * `restart` - The command to run when a restart request is sent from the browser.
 If not populated it will just terminate the Homebridge process and let your process manager (like systemd) restart it.
 * `temp` - The path to the file that can display your current CPU temperature. eg. `/sys/class/thermal/thermal_zone0/temp`
 * `theme` - The colour scheme to use.
 Possible values: `red`, `pink`, `purple`, `indigo`, `blue`, `blue-grey`, `green`, `orange`.
 Defaults to `red`.
-* `loginWallpaper` - The full path to background image you want to use for the form login page.
 * `ssl` - [See below for details](#enabling-ssl)

 ## Accessory Control